 There are germs found in the environment which can affect people with CF. The main type of germ is pseudomonas which can be found in stagnant watery environments such as lakes, spas and bathrooms.
-It is impossible for people with CF to avoid pseudomonas but the risks can be reduced at home and in a school or child care setting.
+It is impossible for people with CF to avoid pseudomonas but the risks can be reduced at home and in school.